AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

    * **Steps:**
       1) When a query is sent, The answer is fetched from the state.
-      2) If the state doesn't contain the answer we would know that the nodes aren't connected, (-1) is returned
+      2) If the state doesn't contain the answer, this implies that the nodes aren't connected.
       3) After updating the graph, updates the state to be consistent.
       4) Doesn't update the state if the updates done